The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models: Summary of data

 BAO data measure the acoustic scale at $\sim 150$ Mpc in the clustering of galaxies in the late-time, $z \lesssim 4$, universe.
 This feature allows one to constrain distance ratios parallel and perpendicular to the line of sight as a function of redshift.
 The BAO feature along the line-of-sight direction measures $D_H(z)/r_d$, the inverse-ratio between the sound horizon at the baryon drag epoch, $r_d$, and $D_H(z) \equiv c/H(z)$; when combined with a calibration of $r_d$ (e.g., from CMB data), this allows a measurement of the Hubble parameter at redshift $z$.
 The BAO feature in the angular correlation function of galaxies at redshift $z$ measures $D_M(z)/r_d$, the ratio between the comoving angular diameter distance and $r_d$, which thus allows inference of $D_M(z)$ when combined with a calibration of $r_d$.
 These quantities are often combined to report measurements of the angle-averaged distance $D_V(z)/r_d$, with $D_V(z)=(zD_M(z)^2D_H(z))^{1/3}$.
 This has a strong dependence on the matter density and other parameters affecting the expansion history of the universe~\citep[see, e.g.,][]{EISENSTEIN2005360,2010deot.book..246B,2013PhR...530...87W}.
 Because the main signature is generated during a phase of linear evolution of matter density perturbations, BAO measurements have become the most common cosmological dataset used to break geometric degeneracies in CMB analyses.

 Previous analyses used a compilation of BAO data at different redshifts from multiple surveys, such as the Baryon Oscillation Spectroscopic Survey (BOSS)~\citep{BOSS-LRG} and the 6dF Galaxy Redshift Survey~\citep{6dF}.
-Here, we use the recent DESI Year-1 observations of the BAO feature in galaxy, quasar, and Lyman-$\alpha$ forest tracers~\citep{DESI-BAO-III,DESI_BAO_Lya,DESI-BAO-VI} as our baseline BAO combination.
-This DESI dataset spans ${0.1<z<4.2}$ and includes twelve total data points, of which ten are pairs of $D_H(z)/r_d$ and $D_M(z)/r_d$, and two are combined $D_V(z)/r_d$ measurements, one each at the lowest and highest redshifts.
-To ensure that our results are not solely driven by DESI, and in light of the tension between some of the DESI luminous red galaxy (LRG) data points and previous measurements at the same redshifts, we also consider analyses with DESI replaced by BOSS/eBOSS BAO data, including both BOSS DR12 LRGs~\citep{BOSS-LRG} and eBOSS DR16 LRGs~\citep{eBOSS-LRG}.
+Here, we use the recent DESI Year-1 observations of the BAO feature in galaxy, quasar, and Lyman-$\alpha$ forest tracers~\citep{DESI-BAO-III,DESI_BAO_Lya,DESI-BAO-VI} as our baseline BAO combination.\footnote{The impact of the more recent DESI Year-3 observations is discussed in~Appendix~\ref{app:newDESI_tau}.} This DESI dataset spans ${0.1<z<4.2}$ and includes twelve total data points, of which ten are pairs of $D_H(z)/r_d$ and $D_M(z)/r_d$, and two are combined $D_V(z)/r_d$ measurements, one each at the lowest and highest redshifts.
+To ensure that our results are not solely driven by DESI, and in light of some $2.5\sigma$ deviations between the DESI luminous red galaxy (LRG) data points and previous measurements at the same redshifts, we also consider analyses with DESI replaced by BOSS/eBOSS BAO data, including both BOSS DR12 LRGs~\citep{BOSS-LRG} and eBOSS DR16 LRGs~\citep{eBOSS-LRG}.
 We primarily perform such analyses for models in which BAO data have a significant impact on the parameter constraints.